The approach developed for the nonholonomic integrator generalizes to

 controllable systems:

-in which is the set of all unique triples formed from distinct
+is the set of all unique triples formed from distinct

 and removing unnecessary permutations due